-- a) Contractual obligations - i) Kenya:
+a) Contractual obligations

+i) Kenya:

 Under the terms of the Block 10BB PSC, during the first additional exploration period which was extended by the Ministry of Energy and Petroleum for the Republic of Kenya and expires in July 2015, the Company and its partner are obligated to complete G&G operations (including acquisition of 300 square kilometers of 3D seismic) with a minimum gross expenditure of \$7.0 million.
 Additionally, AOC and its partner are required to drill one exploration well with a minimum gross expenditure of \$6.0 million.
-The Company intends to enter the next exploration period in Block 10BB.
-At March 31, 2015, the Company's working interest in Block 10BB was 50%.
+The Company has submitted an application to the Ministry of Energy and Petroleum to enter the second exploration period on Block 10BB commencing 25th July 2015 for a two year period.
+At June 30th 2015, the company's working interest in Block 10BB was 50%.

-Under the terms of the Block 9 PSC, with the drilling of the Bahasi-1 well, AOC and its partner fulfilled the minimum work and financial obligations of the first additional exploration period.
-Effective December 31, 2013, the Company and its partner entered into the second additional exploration period under the Block 9 PSC in Kenya which will expire on December 31, 2015.
+Under the terms of the Block 9 PSC, the Company and its partner entered into the second additional exploration period in Kenya which will expire on December 31, 2015.
 Under the terms of the PSC, AOC and its partner are required to drill one additional exploratory well to a minimum depth of 1,500 meters with a minimum gross expenditure of \$3.0 million.
 In addition, the Company is required to, in consultation with the Ministry of Energy in Kenya, determine how much 2D or 3D seismic, if any, is required.
-At March 31, 2015, the Company's working interest in Block 9 was 50%.
+During May 2015, the Company received approval for an eighteen month extension to the second additional exploration period which will expire on June 30, 2017.
+At June 30, 2015, the Company's working interest in Block 9 was 50%.